QuantEcon/lecture-python-intro/lectures/inflation_history.md

 plt.show()
 ```

-The graph shows that achieving price level system with a well-managed paper money system proved to be more challenging  than Irving Fisher and Keynes perhaps imagined.
+The graph shows that achieving a price level system with a well-managed paper money system proved to be more challenging  than Irving Fisher and Keynes perhaps imagined.

 Actually, earlier economists and statesmen knew about the possibility of fiat money systems long before
 Keynes and Fisher advocated them in the early 20th century.